akka/akka/akka-docs/src/main/paradox/io-tcp.md

-The most interesting part is probably the last: an `Ack` removes the oldest data chunk from the buffer, and if that was the last chunk then we either close the connection (if the peer closed its half already) or return to the idle behavior; otherwise we just send the next buffered chunk and stay waiting for the next `Ack`.
+The most interesting part is probably the last: an `Ack` removes the oldest data chunk from the buffer, and if that was the last chunk then we either close the connection (if the peer closed its half already) or return to the idle behavior; otherwise we send the next buffered chunk and stay waiting for the next `Ack`.

 Back-pressure can be propagated also across the reading side back to the writer